Artificial Intelligence for Food Innovation: Abstract

 \section{Abstract}

-{Global food systems must deliver nutritious and sustainable foods while sharply reducing environmental impact.
+{Global food systems must deliver nutritious, sustainable foods while sharply reducing environmental impact.
 Yet, food innovation remains slow, empirical, and fragmented.
-Artificial intelligence (AI) now offers a transformative path with the potential to link molecular composition to functional performance, bridge chemical structure to sensory outcomes, and accelerate cross-disciplinary innovation across the entire production pipeline.
-Here we outline AI for Food as an emerging discipline that integrates ingredient design, formulation development, fermentation and production, texture analysis, sensory properties, manufacturing, and recipe generation.
-Early successes demonstrate how AI can predict protein performance, map molecules to flavor, and tailor consumer experiences.
-But significant challenges remain: lack of standardization, scarce multimodal data, cultural and nutritional diversity, and low consumer confidence.
-We propose three priorities to unlock the field: treating food as a programmable biomaterial, building self-driving laboratories for automated discovery, and developing deep reasoning models that integrate sustainability and human health.
-By embedding AI responsibly into the food innovation cycle, we can accelerate the transition to sustainable protein systems and chart a predictive, design-driven science of food for our own health and the health of our planet.} \keywords{artificial intelligence, machine learning, human health, planetary health, alternative protein}
+Artificial intelligence (AI) offers a transformative path to link molecular composition to functional performance, connect chemical structure to sensory outcomes, and accelerate cross-disciplinary innovation across the production pipeline.
+While broadly applicable to food systems, we focus on sustainable proteins--plant-based, fermentation-derived, and cultivated--as a high-impact testbed for AI-driven closed-loop design.
+We review the applications, opportunities, and challenges of AI for Food as an emerging discipline that integrates ingredient design, formulation development, fermentation and production, texture analysis, sensory science, manufacturing, and recipe generation.
+We identify four priorities: advancing scientific machine learning with embedded domain priors, treating food as a programmable biomaterial, building self-driving laboratories for automated discovery, and developing deep reasoning models that integrate nutrition and sustainability.
+Integrating AI responsibly into the food innovation cycle can accelerate the transition to sustainable food systems and establish a predictive, design-driven science of food for human and planetary health.\\[10.pt] {{\textbf{Editor's summary}}}\\[3.pt] Artificial intelligence is transforming how new foods are designed, produced, and experienced.
+While AI has the potential to link molecular composition to functional and sensory performance and accelerate food innovation, challenges related to data quality, transparency, and governance remain.
+Addressing these requires interdisciplinary collaboration, open and inclusive data ecosystems, and AI systems that augment rather than replace human expertise.}